 Best Practices for SCR Maintenance

-3. Sector-Specific Records – Maintain separate staff tabs or modules for staff records.
+3. Sector-Specific Records — Maintain separate staff tabs or modules for different staff types

-Multi-Academy Trusts (MATs) face unique challenges managing multiple sites.
+Multi-Academy Trusts face unique challenges managing safeguarding compliance across multiple sites.
 A centralised digital SCR allows:

 Conclusion